Chenglu0426/FairGraphFL/README.md

 ### Acknowledgement
 Some of the implementation is adopted from [Federated Graph Classification over Non-IID Graphs](https://github.com/Oxfordblue7/GCFL).

+### Contact
+If you have any questions, feel free to contact me through email (chenglupan@zju.edu.cn).

 ### Cite
 If you find this work helpful, please cite